-The study has three major parts.
-The first part explains certain aspects of the the minorities' life and of their coexistence with the Catholic majority which assisted them in coping with the riots.
-It includes chapter one, which describes the every-day coexistence and its guarding mechanisms at work in peaceful times, and chapter two, which offers a revised analysis of Jewish legal and social status as it is derived from the privileges and as it contributes to coexistence and the reestablishment of toleration after conflicts.
-By describing the manner in which the royal privileges provided some of the tools and mechanisms for reconciliation processes, this chapter also discusses the role of charters in constructing and fulfilling Polish tolerance towards Jews.
+The book is divided into three main parts.
+Part one, consisting of the first two chapters, reviews aspects of the examined minorities’ existence alongside a Catholic majority that assisted them in coping with violent riots.
+The first chapter describes day-to-day coexistence and the function of its guarding mechanisms in times of stability.
+The second chapter analyzes the Jews’ legal and social status as derived from royal privileges, examining its role in maintaining coexistence and reestablishing toleration after conflicts.
+By reconstructing the tools and mechanisms provided by royal privileges in the context of reconciliation processes, this chapter also discusses the role royal charters played in structuring and implementing Polish tolerance towards Jews.

-The second part of the book investigates in detail the responses of minorities to violent attacks and analyzes the post-conflict processes of coping and the creation of a platform for reconciliation as a means for the reestablishment of coexistence.
-It shows that along inner-communal strategies to cope with the shock of religious riots, it was also the existence and practical use of mechanisms embodied in Polish law and political system that contributed to the endurance of toleration.
+The second part of the book investigates in detail how the examined minorities responded to violent attacks, analyzing their post-conflict coping mechanisms – particularly the creation of reconciliation platforms as a means of reestablishing coexistence.
+This part demonstrates that alongside coping strategies within the communities, the existence and utilization of legal and political mechanisms also contributed to the endurance of toleration.

-The third part asks the question of whether shared fate led to cooperation between Jews and Evangelical Protestants.
-Although the study shows that Jewish strategies of post-conflict coping were affected by the emergence of Reformation and Protestant-Catholic polemics, it also proves that despite a common enemy, the Catholic attacks did not create a sense of shared fate amongst Jews and Protestants and did not contribute to their connections or cooperation.
-Alongside discussion of the rise of anti-Jewish hostility following the Reformation and its exploitation in the context of a Counter-Reformation struggle, the first and the third part of the book contribute to the seldom researched subject of the relations between Jews and Protestants in the Polish -Lithuanian Commonwealth.
+The third part explores whether the shared fate of Jews and Evangelical Protestants led to any form of cooperation between them.
+Although the study finds that Jewish post-conflict coping mechanisms were influenced by the emergence of the Reformation and Protestant-Catholic polemics, it also demonstrates that despite having a common enemy, Catholic attacks did not create a sense of solidarity among Jews and Protestants and did not deepen the extent of their interaction or cooperation.
+In addition to discussing the rise of anti-Jewish hostility following the Reformation and its exploitation in the context of a Counter-Reformation struggle, parts one and three of the book contribute to the seldom researched subject of Jewish-Protestant relations within the Polish -Lithuanian Commonwealth.

-In sum, the book claims that toleration did not necessarily mean the absence of crises or rights for a strong political minority.
-It was also expressed by the right and possibility to solve conflicts by a tolerated religious minority.
-It was the provision of conflict-management tools that allowed the repetitive reestablishment of status-quo and thus constituted the additional layer in the complex nature of the famous Polish tolerance.
-While it shifts the focus from the common debate about the reasons or chain of events that led to the riots, this book presents a contextual analysis of the depth of the shock experienced by the Jewish or Protestant community following the riots, and a novel, source-based examination of the coping process in different spaces inside and outside of the attacked group.
-It shows, that although the communal response had to adjust to the character of events as well as to the gradual narrowing of religious toleration and the changing national mentality, the strategies as well as the core ideas rooted in the communal paradigm of coping and returning to coexistence prevailed and were even elaborated.
-It was only in the modern times, that both the violence and the shock were of a magnitude that no existing paradigm could lead to reconciliation.
+This study’s main thesis is that toleration did not necessarily imply the absence of crises or enshrining the rights of a strong political minority.
+Rather, toleration was also manifest in the possibility for religious minorities to resolve conflicts.
+It was the provision of conflict-management tools that allowed the recurrent reestablishment of the status-quo, constituting an additional layer in the complex nature of famous Polish tolerance.
+In shifting the focus from the causes leading up to the riots, this book contextualizes the shock experienced by Jewish and Protestant communites following the riots, and provides a novel, source-based examination of the coping mechanisms used within and beyond the assaulted community.
+It shows that although the community response had to adjust to the nature of the events as well as to the gradual erosion of religious toleration, the communities’ core strategies for coping with riots and reestablishing coexistence endured and even expanded throughout the examined period.
+Only in the modern did violence reach such magnitude that no existing paradigm was able to achieve reconciliation.